9m-codes/ansible_windows/README.md

 This repository contains the necessary files to automate the initial bootstrapping and ongoing management of Windows servers using Ansible.
 The workflow is designed for security and scalability, starting with a temporary bootstrap account and immediately transitioning to a dedicated, managed service account.

-The primary goals of this project are:
+The primary goals of this demo:

 * **Idempotent Provisioning:** Safely run tasks multiple times without causing unintended side effects.

-* **Centralized Configuration:** Manage server configurations from a central location.

 * **Secure Secrets Management:** Use Ansible Vault to encrypt sensitive data like passwords.

-* **Dynamic Inventory:** Separate host-specific data from playbooks for reusability.
+* **Inventory Structure:** Separate host-specific data from playbooks for reusability.

 ## Project Structure